 Note that 71% of all high schools do not earn any of these distinctions.

-STEP 1 | Students perform better than expected in their state.
+STEP 1 | Students exceeded expectations in their states.

-· STEP 2 | Disadvantaged students perform better than state average.
+STEP 2 | Underserved students performed better than the state average.

-STEP 3 | Student graduation rates meet or exceed a national standard
+STEP 3 | Student graduation rates met a threshold.

-STEP 4 | Students are prepared for college-level coursework.
+STEP 4 | Students were prepared for college-level coursework.